 This latest recovery of headstones is the largest so far for 2017.
 According to Mr. Vorobets, the city of Rohatyn has plans to renovate vul.
 Drahomanovа in the near future.
 We expect many more Jewish headstones to be uncovered when that happens.

 Mr. Vorobets has kindly agreed to organize collection of these latest stone pieces, as well as their transport to the old Jewish cemetery, as soon as possible.
 Rohatyn Jewish Heritage added more money to the fund he has been holding specifically for this purpose.
 We photographed as best we could each of the fragments (shown below).
-The photographs will be shared with descendants in the Rohatyn Shtetl Research Group and uploaded to that website.
+The photographs will be shared with descendants in the Rohatyn District Research Group (RDRG) and uploaded to that website.
 We welcome and appreciate assistance in translating the Hebrew inscriptions once they are up.

 The interactive map of headstone recoveries on the RJH website has been updated with this latest group.
 We look forward to more recoveries in the coming years, and to beginning work on the memorial display of the recovered stones in Rohatyn’s old Jewish cemetery in 2018.